LukeThornton92/string_theory/README.md

 ![Desktop Header Dropdown](./media/README/features/header/desktopdropdown.png)

-Dropdowns that allow you to further filter the option to filter by price, rating, category along with filtering the guitar types by brands, when running your cursor over the options you will see the background changing colour getting slitghly lighter and whiter.
+Dropdowns that allow you to further filter the option to filter by price, rating, category along with filtering the guitar types by brands, when running your cursor over the options you will see the background changing colour getting slightly lighter and whiter.

 </details>